mperignon/2016-02-04-Flagstaff/lessons/python/01-numpy.md

 while a lot of powerful tools are built into languages like Python, even more live in the [libraries](reference.html#library) they are used to build.

-In order to load our inflammation data, we need to [import](reference.html#import) a library called NumPy.
+In order to load our temperature data, we need to [import](reference.html#import) a library called NumPy.
 In general you should use this library if you want to do fancy things with numbers, especially if you have matrices or arrays.